"[Our purpose was] to create a heavy, melodic, intense dance band with no frills and no pretention" - Mick Reed

 In 1986 Another Cinema called it a day and bassist Madden decided to go to London.
 Ian and Mark rehearsed and worked on tracks, eventually forming Zap Gun Virus.
 This band later morphed into Slaughterhouse 5, but shortly afterwards Tighe tired of the music scene and disappeared – travelling to Israel and then Italy before eventually returning to the UK.
 After a while the enthusiasm was rekindled, and in 1997 Tighe worked on a mini album entitled Freaks Geeks and Sacred Monsters - The songs of Morton McReary which again was picked up by Peel.
 After that he drifted off once more; this time to customise and chop motorbikes, and build guitars under Zendog customs.

 Mick, meanwhile, had kept himself busy within the industry, and maintained a prolific output over the coming decades.
 The years immediately following The Hive saw him feature on releases for a number of artists, before turning his attention full-time to the experimental psych band Ship of Fools.
-Alongside Mick was 1919's former touring synth player Sputnik (bass), Les Smith (later of Cradle of Filth, who Mick would go on to tech for) and Damien Clarke (keys), Andy Banks (guitar), and Graham Wilkes (harmonica/whistle).
+Alongside Mick was Sputnik once again (on bass this time), Les Smith (later of Cradle of Filth) and Damien Clarke (keys), Andy Banks (guitar), and Graham Wilkes (harmonica/whistle).
 The band released two albums, Close Your Eyes (Forget The World) and Out There Somewhere, in 1993 and '94 respectively, a mini album, one single, and two compilations in a period that stretched from 1992 to 2002 (although the band was not active for all of this time.)

-Aside from projects such as Mandala and Nine Invisibles, Mick Reed turned his attention to live/session work and touring the world as crew for acts including Anathema, Cradle of Filth, and Paradise Lost.
+Aside from projects such as Mandala and Nine Invisibles, Mick turned his attention to live/session work and touring the world in various roles for acts including Anathema, Cradle of Filth, and Paradise Lost.
 Mick had also committed himself to helping provide young bands in West Yorkshire with advice, rehearsal facilities, and use of equipment through his own small studio.
 It would be some time however before he and Mark would speak again.

 PLAYING WITH FIRE